Censorship of the Bible: 16th century

-The 1515 ecumenical Fifth Council of the Lateran, Session X, established requirements for printed books (as distinct from manuscripts): bishops were to set up book-vetting experts: it specifically mentioned books translated into Latin and vernacular books, but not Scriptures specifically.
+The 1515 ecumenical Fifth Council of the Lateran, Session X, established requirements for printed books (as distinct from manuscripts): bishops were to set up book-vetting experts; it specifically mentioned books translated into Latin and vernacular books, but not Scriptures specifically.

-In 1517 Luther published his Ninety-five Theses.
-In 1521 he was excommunicated with the bull Decet Romanum Pontificem, declared a heretic, and was issued with the Edict of Worms.
+In 1517, Luther published his Ninety-five Theses.
+In 1521, he was excommunicated with the bull Decet Romanum Pontificem, declared a heretic, and was issued the Edict of Worms.
 In 1522, the first translation of Luther's New Testament was published.
 It was translated influenced by the Greek text of Erasmus.
-In 1534 the entire Holy Scripture was printed in German, completing the Luther Bible.
+In 1534, the entire Holy Scripture was printed in German, completing the Luther Bible.

 Germany (Holy Roman Empire)

 The Edict of Worms against Luther was not enforced throughout the empire.
 In 1523, at the Reichstag in Nuremberg the papal nuncio Francesco Chieregati asked for the Holy Roman Empire to enforce the clause of the Lateran V Council against printing any book without the permission of the local bishop or his representative.
 He also wanted the Edict of Worms to be enforced.
 Instead, on March 6, 1523, it was decreed that until the demanded new ecumenical council could be held, local rulers themselves should ensure that no new writings were printed or sold in their territories unless they had been approved by reasonable men.
 Other writings, especially those of an insulting nature, were to be banned under severe punishment.

-The 1529 Diet of Speyer limited its decrees essentially to repeating the resolutions of 1523 Diet of Augsburg.
-On May 13, 1530, the papal nuncio gave the Emperor a memorandum which recommended that the Edict of Worms and the bull of Leo X was to be implemented by imperial decree and on pain of punishment.
+The 1529 Diet of Speyer limited its decrees essentially to repeating the resolutions of the 1523 Diet of Augsburg.
+On May 13, 1530, the papal nuncio gave the Emperor a memorandum which recommended that the Edict of Worms and the bull of Leo X were to be implemented by imperial decree and on pain of punishment.
 Following the Protestation at Speyer at the conclusion of the Reichstag on November 19, 1530, it was decided that nothing should be printed without specifying the printer and the printing location.
 The nuncio's request had failed.

 As part of the 1541 Diet of Regensburg which set the terms of the Regensburg Interim, the rule against publishing insults was repeated.

 At the 1548 Diet of Augsburg, which pronounced the terms of the Augsburg Interim, the ordinance against insults was repeated and the previous provisions were extended to include the name of the author or poet.
 In addition, books were to be checked before printing by the "ordinary authority of every place."
 There was a sentiment against that which was "rebellious and ignominious or unruly or obnoxious to the Catholic Doctrine of the Holy Christian Church."
 The already printed books of Luther were to be suppressed.
 The Holy Roman Imperial Fiscal official was to intervene against the offending authorities.

 Around this time, the papal Index Librorum Prohibitorum began to be developed.
 After the 1555 Peace of Augsburg ended the Augsburg Interim and increased religious freedom by declaring cuius regio, eius religio, the papal Index Librorum Prohibitorum was only observed as law in Catholic territories.